-KRISHNAN
+AMRITA KRISHNAN

-DAVID DIGIUSTO anti-HIV activities in patients.
-The new study, continues the testing of this strategy, developed in the laboratory of John Rossi, Ph.D., Lidow Family Research Chair and chair of the Department of Molecular and Cellular Biology.
-The stem cells are altered, blocking the genes that HIV needs to infect immune cells, specifically T cells.
-The study aims to determine if, once infused with these stem cells, the patients will produce T cells that are resistant to the virus.
+DAVID DIGIUSTO to the virus.
 The study's principal investigator is Amrita Krishnan, M.D., a physician in the Department of Hematology & Hematopoietic Cell Transplantation.
 Manufacturing of the genetically-modified stem product is under the guidance of David DiGiusto, Ph.D., a research professor in the Department of Virology.
-Zaia, Rossi, Krishnan and DiGiusto are also collaborating to provide TRIANGULATING A NEW APPROACH TO TREAT HIV California Institute of Regenerative Medicine Funds Gene Therapy and Stem Cell Combination A new approach to treating HIV could now advance to clinical trials through a \$5.6 million grant from the California Institute of Regenerative by City of Hope.
-Under the leadership of John A. Zaia, M.D., chair of the Department of team of investigators at City of Hope, Sangamo Biosciences and Keck funding to advance the project.
-"This is an important start that could one day change the way HIV/AIDS is became free of HIV infection after he received a bone marrow transplant to treat his leukemia.
-His donor had a production of a key protein that the City of Hope researchers are exploring a method that targets this Using an enzyme called a zinc-finger nuclease, or ZFN, the research team This study will be the first trial of ZFN Earlier clinical studies in HIV-positive generally safe when used with white City of Hope's anti-HIV gene therapy technology to other centers for the first time.
+Zaia, Rossi, Krishnan and DiGiusto are also collaborating to provide TRIANGULATING A NEW APPROACH TO TREAT HIV California Institute of Regenerative Medicine Funds Gene Therapy and Stem Cell Combination A new approach to treating HIV could free patients from the virus's tyranny once and for all.
+The approach will now advance to clinical trials through a \$5.6 million grant from the California Institute of Regenerative Medicine awarded to a team led by City of Hope.
+Under the leadership of John A. Zaia, M.D., chair of the Department of Virology and Aaron D. Miller and Edith Miller Chair in Gene Therapy, a team of investigators at City of Hope, Sangamo Biosciences and Keck School of Medicine of USC have been developing this combination stem cell and gene therapy approach.
+Sangamo will provide an equal amount of funding to advance the project.
+"This is an important start that could one day change the way HIV/AIDS is treated," Zaia said.
+City of Hope's anti-HIV gene therapy technology to other centers for the first time.
 The technology used here will soon be "exported" to the National Institutes of Health (NIH) Clinical Center through a grant from the National Cancer Institute.
 In that clinical trial, AIDS patients with newlydiagnosed lymphoma will receive the gene-modified blood stem cells manufactured at City of Hope after they've completed chemotherapy.
 This is a "first generation" approach, and Rossi and his laboratory team continue to expand this work using new strategies for gene therapy with RNA through a recent five-year, \$3.3 million NIH grant.
-So far, this gene therapy approach has only been tested in HIV-positive patients who require high-dose chemotherapy and transplantation for lymphoma.
-The transplant regimen has been a necessary part of the process to condition the body to accept the transplanted stem cells.
-"For the vast majority of HIV patients to benefit from RNAi-based therapies, we need to find another way to deliver it to them that doesn't require transplantation," Rossi said.
-He and his team are examining three delivery methods that show promise for nontransplant patients, and the grant will help them test them for efficacy and refine them.
-CN
+Several years ago, the "Berlin Patient" became free of HIV infection after he received a bone marrow transplant to treat his leukemia.
+His donor had a rare mutation that prevents the production of a key protein that the virus needs to infect cells.
+City of Hope researchers are exploring a method that targets this same protein.